megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 - books
 ---

+# High level system analysis and design with Domain-Driven Design

 > This is part 1 of a series of blog posts on Domain-Driven Design:
 >
 > 1. [High level system analysis and design with Domain-Driven Design](https://www.endpointdev.com/blog/)